ecross01/portfolio/README.md

 # portfolio
-My Portfolio of R, Python and SQL
+A collection of projects showcasing Python, R and SQL coding